-Denial of the special permit request would require the replacement and pressure testing of the pipeline segment associated with this special permit request.
+Denial of the special permit request would require the replacement and pressure testing of the pipeline segment associated with This special permit request.
 Pipe replacement would require removal of the existing pipe and installation of a new pipe.
 Effects from construction could include disturbance of the natural topography along the pipeline ROW due to trenching and grading activities.
 Furthermore, pressure testing would also require disturbances along the pipeline ROW.

 However, following construction, all areas would be restored as close as practicable to their preconstruction contours.

-14) Transportation: In the event that the special permit segments need to be accessed in order to perform required tasked under the special permit, existing ROW access points will be used.
+14) Transportation: If the special permit segments need to be accessed in order to perform required tasked under the special permit, existing ROW access points will be used.
 The special permit will not increase traffic or require additional roads to be constructed or more frequently maintained.
-The objective of the special permit is to avoid construction or ground disturbances in the pipeline ROW that would be necessitated if the special permit was not granted.
+The special permit will avoid construction or ground disturbances in the pipeline ROW that would be necessitated if the special permit was not granted.
 Temporary increases in traffic could occur in the area if PHMSA denied the special permit application and FGT was required to replace the pipeline segment that underwent class location change.